The Spike Jones Show: Original version (Jan.-May 1954)

 The first version of The Spike Jones Show premiered on January 2, 1954 on NBC.
 The series was the first weekly television series that was presented by Spike Jones.
 The series also starred Helen Grayco and members of the City Slickers.
 It ran on Saturday evenings alongside The Jackie Gleason Show on CBS.

 Second version (Apr.-Aug.
 1957)

 Nearly three years after The Spike Jones Show finished its run on NBC, CBS decided to offer Jones and his band their own time slot on Tuesday nights.
 The CBS reincarnation of The Spike Jones Show premiered on April 2, 1957.
 However, the series was meant for replacement purposes only and its last episode aired on August 27, 1957.
+Guests included Gordon MacRae.

 Club Oasis with Spike Jones (Summer 1958)

 On NBC, Club Oasis, which had a different host for each episode, became Club Oasis with Spike Jones during the summer of 1958 when Spike Jones became the permanent host.